 Traceability and recall requirements

-Food processors need the ability to trace a product one step backward to suppliers and one step forward to customers within a reasonable amount of time.
-Starting at any point in the supply chain, you must be able to go backward or forward rapidly to trace the source of contamination and contain a recall.
+Food processors need the ability to trace a product one step backwards to suppliers and one step forward to customers within a reasonable amount of time.
+Starting at any point in the supply chain, you must be able to go backwards or forward rapidly to trace the source of contamination and contain a recall.
 The risk and complications of not containing an outbreak are severe.
 Let’s consider some common scenarios and the capabilities you would need.

 Scenario 1: Product Contamination Alert

 A customer has just informed you of an outbreak related to one of your products and provides you with the invoice number.